Western Sydney Wanderers FC: 2013–14 season

 The club's second season saw Brendon Santalab and Australian international Matthew Špiranović join the team.
 Wanderers held second position behind Brisbane Roar throughout the majority of the season despite criticism over the team's squad rotation policy which Popovic implemented with consideration to the AFC Champions League and the short turnaround between matches.
 On 26 February 2014, the club made their Champions League debut against Ulsan Hyundai.
 A goal within the first minute of the match by Santalab was cancelled out as the South Korean side scored three unanswered goals to win the match.
 Nevertheless, the team eventually finished top in their group to progress to the Round of 16.
 After finishing runners-up in the 2013–14 A-League season, Wanderers secured direct qualification into the 2015 AFC Champions League, as well as a place in the A-League finals series.
 A 2–0 win against Central Coast Mariners in the semi-finals of the finals series on 26 April 2014, saw the team progress to their second A-League Grand Final in as many seasons.
 On 4 May 2014, Western Sydney Wanderers competed against Brisbane Roar in the 2014 A-League Grand Final at a sold out Lang Park.
 10,000 Wanderers supporters travelled north for the occasion, but after taking the lead through a header from Špiranović the team failed to hold the lead late in the game, later letting slip the A-League Championship during extra time.
 Following the loss, the team was forced a quick turnaround for their home and final leg of the Champions League Round of 16 – a home and away series against Japanese side Sanfrecce Hiroshima.
 Despite being down 3–1 on aggregate, the team managed to overturn the result and win 2–0 to progress to the quarter-finals in what was Ono's, Hersi's, Polenz's and inaugural captain Michael Beauchamp's final match for the club.

+Shortly after the conclusion of the 2013-14 A-League season the FFA completed their goal of selling the club to a new long term owner.
+Paying a reported $10 million AUD purchase fee was a consortium headed by smallgoods merchant Paul Lederer along with aircraft ground handling business owner Jefferson Cheng, the Pirtek industrial hose company owner Glenn Duncan and Topshop's Australian director David Slade.
+The group appointed Lederer as the Chairman of the club and he was the public face of the ownership group until Cheng took over the role in 2024.